 Treatment recommendations may include a combination of:

 Most cases of bursitis improve without any treatment over a few weeks.
 See your health care provider if you have any of the following signs or symptoms:

-- Experience pain that interferes with your normal day-to-day activities or have soreness that doesn’t improve despite self-care measures.
+- Pain that interferes with your normal day-to-day activities or have soreness that doesn’t improve despite self-care measures.

 - In addition, see your doctor if you have other medical conditions that may increase your risk of an infection, or if you take medications that increase your risk of infection, such as corticosteroids or immunosuppressants.

 Prevention is the best cure.
-It is important to avoid or modify the activities that cause the problem.
-Underlying conditions such as leg length differences, improper posture, or poor technique in sports or work must be corrected.
+Therefore, it is important to avoid or modify the activities that cause the problem.
+Additional, underlying conditions such as leg length differences, improper posture, or poor technique in sports or work must be corrected.

 - IT Band Syndrome

 Athletes are prone to developing an inflammation of the iliotibial (IT) band, a thick band of fibrous tissue that runs down the outside of the leg.
 The band functions in coordination with several thigh muscles to provide stability to the outside of the knee joint.
 When inflamed, the IT band does not glide easily, and pain associated with movement is the result.
 In particular, runners who suddenly increase their activity levels often develop IT band syndrome.

 - Pain over the outside of the knee joint